Guest release and sponsor contracts

 PandaDoc is overkill if you just need a guest release signed

 PandaDoc is shaped for guest release and sponsor contracts.
-Its biggest strength: free plan covers 60 documents per year.
 It's a full sales document platform with templates, payment collection, and viewer analytics — useful if you run a podcast network and ship sponsor contracts weekly, oversized for a solo show signing one release a month

 There's a free tier, and you can ship work on it before deciding to upgrade.
 Confirm what's included on their site.